Micholn/Glass-Morphism-/README.md

 nodemon: so that i dont have to manually restart the server everytime i make a change

 on the client side

-axios: for making Api requests

-moment: moment.js is a library for working with time and date